taisei-project/taisei/doc/BUILD.rst

 * Default: ``false``
 * Options: ``true``, ``false``

-For using ANGLE, the shader transpiler is necessary for converting Taisei's shaders to a format usable by that driver.
+For using OpenGL ES, the shader transpiler is necessary for converting Taisei's shaders to a format usable by that driver.

 .. code:: sh